Helga Nowotny: Awards and prizes

 Nowotny is a Member of Academia Europaea and Foreign Member of the Royal Swedish Academy of Sciences since 2006.
 Among other honours she has been awarded the J.D.
 Bernal Prize for her lifelong achievements in social studies of science.
 In October 2015, she received an honorary doctorate at the University of Bergen.
 She has also received an honorary doctorate from the Weizmann Institute of Science and the University of Twente.
+In July 2013, Nowotny was awarded an Honorary Doctorate by Lancaster University, UK.

 In September 2017, she was awarded the President's Medal of the British Academy "for her contribution to the founding and shaping of the European Research Council, and positively influencing the shape of research funding and research policy in the UK and Europe".